php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         }
     }

-<a name="polymorphic-relationships"></a>
+<a name="polymorphic-relations"></a>

-## Polymorphic Relationships
+### Polymorphic Relations

-A polymorphic relationship allows the target model to belong to more than one type of model using a single association.

-<a name="one-to-one-polymorphic-relations"></a>

-### One To One (Polymorphic)

 #### Table Structure

-A one-to-one polymorphic relation is similar to a simple one-to-one relation;
-however, the target model can belong to more than one type of model on a single association.
-For example, a blog `Post` and a `User` may share a polymorphic relation to an `Image` model.
-Using a one-to-one polymorphic relation allows you to have a single list of unique images that are used for both blog posts and user accounts.
-First, let's examine the table structure:

-    posts
-        id - integer
-        name - string

-    users
-        id - integer
-        name - string

-    images
-        id - integer
-        url - string
-        imageable_id - integer
-        imageable_type - string

-Take note of the `imageable_id` and `imageable_type` columns on the `images` table.
-The `imageable_id` column will contain the ID value of the post or user, while the `imageable_type` column will contain the class name of the parent model.
-The `imageable_type` column is used by Eloquent to determine which "type" of parent model to return when accessing the `imageable` relation.

-#### Model Structure

-Next, let's examine the model definitions needed to build this relationship:

-    <?php

-    namespace App;

-    use Illuminate\Database\Eloquent\Model;

-    class Image extends Model
-    {
-        /**
-         * Get all of the owning imageable models.
-         */
-        public function imageable()
-        {
-            return $this->morphTo();
-        }
-    }

-    class Post extends Model
-    {
-        /**
-         * Get the post's image.
-         */
-        public function image()
-        {
-            return $this->morphOne('App\Image', 'imageable');
-        }
-    }

-    class User extends Model
-    {
-        /**
-         * Get the user's image.
-         */
-        public function image()
-        {
-            return $this->morphOne('App\Image', 'imageable');
-        }
-    }

-#### Retrieving The Relationship

-Once your database table and models are defined, you may access the relationships via your models.
-For example, to retrieve the image for a post, we can use the `image` dynamic property:

-    $post = App\Post::find(1);

-    $image = $post->image;

-You may also retrieve the parent from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
-In our case, that is the `imageable` method on the `Image` model.
-So, we will access that method as a dynamic property:

-    $image = App\Image::find(1);

-    $imageable = $image->imageable;

-The `imageable` relation on the `Image` model will return either a `Post` or `User` instance, depending on which type of model owns the image.

-<a name="one-to-many-polymorphic-relations"></a>

-### One To Many (Polymorphic)

-#### Table Structure

-A one-to-many polymorphic relation is similar to a simple one-to-many relation;
-however, the target model can belong to more than one type of model on a single association.
+Polymorphic relations allow a model to belong to more than one other model on a single association.
 For example, imagine users of your application can "comment" on both posts and videos.
-Using polymorphic relationships, you may use a single `comments` table for both of these scenarios.
+Using polymorphic relationships, you can use a single `comments` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer